Professor Anita Quye

 My research interests are the heritage science of textiles and decorative art and social history artefacts in museums, archives and historical places for their provenance, interpretation, significance and preservation.
 This involves chemistry, art history, the history of making, laboratory analysis and conservation science.
-I am based in the The Centre for Textile Conservation and Technical Art History within History of Art.
-I am Head of History of Art (2017-present).
+I am based in the Kelvin Centre for Conservation and Cultural Heritage Research (formerly known as the Centre for Textile Conservation and Technical Art History) within History of Art.

 - Historical dyes, natural and synthetic